cyberomin/cyberomin.github.io/_posts/2016-07-16-docker-php-fpm.markdown

 ---
 layout: post
-title:  "Docker and PHP-FPM: What to look out for."
+title:  "Docker and PHP-FPM: What to lookout for."
 date:   2016-07-16 04:32:00
 categories: engineering
 description: "Two days ago, I had to switch projects at work and go work on a different project.
 As with a new project, setting up the project on my dev machine was the first thing I needed to do."